 GUARDIAN COST OF LIVING ADJUSTMENT (COLA) RIDER

 A Cost of Living Adjustment (COLA) rider in an individual disability insurance policy helps your benefits keep pace with inflation during a claim.
-How much of an adjustment you receive and when it occurs depends on the rider you select.
-There are three COLA riders1,2 available;
+The amount of adjustment you receive and when it occurs depend on the rider you select.
+There are three COLA riders available:1,2.

 Once adjustments begin, they continue annually as long as your disability lasts – up to the end of the policy benefit period.
 Once recovered from a claim, prior increases to the monthly benefit (if at least $300) remain on the policy with no additional charge until the end of your benefit period.